openstax/oer.exports/CONTRIBUTING.md

 # OER.exports

+## If you are looking for team information please look [here](https://github.com/openstax/content-managers/blob/master/README.md).

+## Below is the workflow for the Textbooks developers and branch creation:

 ## 1. milestone branch and tributary PRs
 A textbook dev will create one branch and one big pull request (PR) for each release.
 The version number is bumped and the `version.txt` now uses the current milestone name (for example `naughty.newt 0.26.0` becomes `opulent.octopus 0.27.0`).
 The pull request is centralizing all the issues related to the milestone.
 Each dev creates an individual PR per issue, gets it reviewed by other devs then merges it into  the milestone PR.
 Do not merge your changes to master.
 When creating an individual PR, select the current milestone branch to compare against the milestone PR instead of master so the PR can be merged into it rather than into master.
 Please see steps 2 and 3 before contributing.